JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

 Find aws_ebs_volume with encrypted != true
 ```

+> Note in the above query, the `with` keyword binds to the entity noun
+immediately to its left, and allows you to filter results on that entity's
+property values.

-If there is, it'll be interested to see what's using them:
+If the above query finds some unencrypted EBS volumes, it'll be interested to
+see what's using them:

 ```j1ql
 Find Host that uses aws_ebs_volume with encrypted != true